Understanding Your Tax Obligations as a New Business Owner

 Business deductions reduce your taxable income.
 Common ones for new business owners include:

-- Home office — dedicated space used exclusively for business
+- Home office: a dedicated space used exclusively for business qualifies for the simplified or actual expense method

-- Software and tools — subscriptions you use to run your business
+- Software and tools you use to run your business, including subscriptions

-- Professional services — accounting, legal, consulting fees
+- Professional services such as accounting, legal, and consulting fees

 The key word is "ordinary and necessary."
 If it's a normal expense for your type of business and it helps you earn income, it's likely deductible.
-But keep it reasonable — the IRS flags outliers.
+But keep it reasonable , as the IRS flags outliers.

-Keep receipts.
-All of them.
-Use an app like Dext, Expensify, or even a dedicated photo album on your phone.
+It's worth keeping every receipt.
+Apps like Dext, Expensify, or even a dedicated photo album on your phone can make this easier.
 The IRS can audit you up to three years back (six if they suspect underreporting), and "I don't have the receipt" is not a defense.

 At minimum, maintain:

-- A separate business bank account (never mix personal and business funds)
+- A separate business bank account (mixing personal and business funds is generally a bad idea)

 - Records of all income received